akarazniewicz/cocosplit/README.md

-Simple tool to split coco annotations (json) into train and test sets.
+Simple tool to split a multi-label coco annotation dataset with preserving class distributions among train and test sets.

+The code is an updated version from akarazniewicz/cocosplit original repo, where the functionality of splitting multi-class data while preserving distributions is added.

 ## Installation